 $65,383

-"Blind Shaft" is a gritty Chinese crime drama adapted from Liu Qingbang's short novel "Shen Mu" (Sacred Wood).
-The film offers a suspenseful look into the harsh and illegal world of coal mining in Northern China.
+"Blind Shaft" is a gripping Chinese crime drama based on Liu Qingbang's acclaimed short novel "Shen Mu" (Sacred Wood).
+The film immerses viewers in the gritty realities of Northern China's illegal coal mining industry, exploring a world fraught with danger, corruption, and survival.

-The story centers on two unscrupulous con artists who devise a ruthless scheme: they lure miners to remote, illegal mines, kill them, and stage the deaths as tragic accidents.
+The plot follows two cunning con men as they orchestrate a ruthless scam: they befriend migrant miners, lure them to unregulated mines, and murder them, staging the deaths as tragic accidents.

 DramaHistory